 For the second half of Digimon Adventure, I began to write more things for villain characters.
 It’s like I became a villain expert (laughs).

-–Speaking of which, during the second half you wrote an episode for Pinnochimon.
-The Pinnochimon episode was very good!
+–Speaking of which, during the second half you wrote an episode for Pinocchimon.
+The Pinocchimon episode was very good!

 –At the DiGiFES offline event, you said, “When I was the primary person in charge of a character, I wrote the screenplay for the main episode regarding that character.”
 When creating the main points of a character, is the screenwriter’s intention reflected in that character?

 Y: Yes.
-Since I was the first one to write for Pinnochimon, after all, I was the first one to write his character’s personality.
+Since I was the first one to write for Pinocchimon, after all, I was the first one to write his character’s personality.